ipa320/RosTooling.github.io/docu/RosModelDescription.md

             **reliability:** best_effort
 ```

 The only remarkable difference with the ROS 1 model is that the quality of service can be defined for all the interfaces.
-The quality of service atrributes are optional and they allow the following options:
+The quality of service attributes are optional and they allow the following options:

-- depth : it must be an integer.
+- depth: it must be an integer.
 - durability: volatile / transient_local
 - history: keep_all / keep_last
 - profile: default_qos / sensor_qos / services_qos/ parameter_qos